Iron Pagoda: History

 In the Northern Song (960–1127) dynasty's capital city of Kaifeng, the famous architect Yu Hao built a magnificent wooden pagoda as part of Youguo Temple (between 965 and 995 CE) that was considered by many of his contemporaries to be a marvel of art.
 Unfortunately, the widely admired structure burned down in 1044 after a lightning strike.
 Under the order of Emperor Renzong (1022–1063), a new pagoda was built in its place by 1049.
-The new tower was built of nonflammable brick and stone and was dubbed the 'Iron Pagoda' due its iron-grey color when viewed from afar (its bricks are in fact glazed red, brown, blue, and green).
-In 1847 the Yellow River overflowed its banks and the Youguo Temple collapsed, but the Iron Pagoda survived.
-Historically, the pagoda has experienced 38 earthquakes, six floods and many other disasters, but it remains intact after almost 1,000 years.
+The new tower was built of nonflammable brick and stone and was dubbed the 'Iron Pagoda' due to its iron-grey color when viewed from afar (its bricks are in fact glazed red, brown, blue, and green).
+In 1847, the Yellow River overflowed its banks, and the Youguo Temple collapsed, but the Iron Pagoda survived.
+Historically, the pagoda has experienced 38 earthquakes, six floods, and many other disasters, but it remains intact after almost 1,000 years.

 In 1994, the Iron Pagoda was featured on a two-yuan Chinese postage stamp.